MicrosoftDocs/winrt-api/windows.ui.xaml.controls.maps/mapcontrol_getlocationfromoffset_1281571330.md

 A point on the map to convert to a geographic location.

 ## -param desiredReferenceSystem
 The altitude reference system of the geographic point.
-Map controls do not support the Geoid altitude reference system.
 A value of **Unspecified** for the altitude reference system has the same effect as using the default [GetLocationFromOffset(Windows.Foundation.Point offset, Windows.Devices.Geolocation.Geopoint location)](mapcontrol_getlocationfromoffset_1345615754.md) overload.

 ## -param location
 When this method returns, contains the corresponding geographic location.